RealKinetic/locust_k8s/Blog_part_2.md

 Now that we know what the 3 files are we can tweak them for our use case and start the deployment process.

 ### Deploy Controllers and Services

+For the next section we'll be interacting with Google Cloud Platform via their command line interface [gcloud](https://cloud.google.com/sdk/gcloud/).
+Ensure you have the tools installed or install them via the linked documentation if not.

+Also ensure your tools are authenticated against the Google Cloud Project that you wish to deploy our cluster into (you can verify by running `kubectl get pods`).
+This does NOT have to be the same cloud project that your run your services that will be hitting.
+However in the case of this guide we will assume the same cloud project.
+To login you can use `gcloud auth login`.
+Documentation [here](https://cloud.google.com/sdk/gcloud/reference/auth/login).

 #### Configure the Controller Hosts